oneeve8/kobble-data/content/feamber.md

 I had an inclination to do a puzzle.

-So I got a puzzle from a second hand shop, I had not done one in a while. [picture of puzzle] my daughter wanted to save it, so we glued it to cardboard and
+So I got a puzzle from a second hand shop, I had not done one in a while. [picture of puzzle] my daughter wanted to save it, so we glued it to cardboard and used mod podge to hold it together.
+Now I’

 It became an obsession to finish it.
 I thought to myself: *why am I wasting my time doing this*?
 But for some reason, I had to complete the puzzle even though I felt like I was procrastinating on other things.